 The Seattle Times reports that the government manufactured homeless paradise has reached such a level of chaos that the Ballard neighborhood, a once thriving working class extension of the city harboring the majority of the local fishing community, is now completely overrun with tents, garbage, drug needles and even human detritus.
-Residents have run out of patience as hey watch their streets degrade to a Venezuelan level of hopelessness, sparked by incompetency and corruption.
-This is the same Ballard featured in a Liberty Park Press story, which highlighted the questionable ethics of city council member Mike O’Briens’ attempt to force waterfront businesses to close in favor of high rent apartment multi-use complexes, by lobbying for a $12 million per mile bike lane, or “Mike Lane.”
+Residents have run out of patience as they watch their streets degrade to a Venezuelan level of hopelessness, sparked by incompetency and corruption.
+This is the same Ballard featured in a Liberty Park Press story, which highlights the questionable ethics of city council member Mike O’Briens’ subversive attempt to force waterfront businesses to close in favor of high rent apartment multi-use complexes, by lobbying for a $12 million per mile bike lane, or “Mike Lane.”
 O’Brien, of course, is knee deep in the disturbing reality that homelessness in his district grew by a magnitude of FOUR last year.

 Incomplete Timeline of Seattle’s Highway To Hell